 At the request of the Government and energy regulator Ofgem, the industry has undertaken an assessment for strategic electricity network investment to support a Green Recovery.
 We are working with our industry to identify locations where a lack of local network capacity is restricting development that will facilitate more people adopting low carbon technologies.

 Successful bidders could include rapid electric vehicle charging stations in local communities, energy generators looking to connect more renewable energy to the electricity network, local heat networks or community energy projects.

-Which projects will be selected?
+Which projects have been selected?